UOB (Malaysia) is a subsidiary of UOB, a leading bank in Asia with a global network.

 Click here for the Constitution of UOB (Malaysia).

-The RC also supports the Board actively in overseeing the design and operation of the Bank’s remuneration system, and recommends framework of remuneration for directors, Shariah Committee members, CEO and key senior management officers for the Board’s approval.
 Each year, RC reviews and ensures the remuneration package is sufficient to attract and retain directors, Shariah committee members, CEO and key senior management officers.

 Each quarter, the AC meets to review the financial statements before recommending them to the Board for approval.
 In reviewing the financial statements, the AC assesses the accounting policies and practices applied and any judgement made that may have a significant impact on the financial statements.
 AC meetings may involve discussions of accounting standards and accounting practices and developments, especially those that have an impact on the business of the Bank and its reporting obligations.